JoyousJohn/deeply-researched/readme.md

 Mimicing OpenAI Deep Research, Deeply Researched is a browser-based research tool capable of searching the web with iterative self-refinement.
 The system breaks down complex queries into subtasks, continuously validates its progress, and automatically locates sources to find and explore relevant information.

 ### Performance
 Deeply Researched has demonstrated comparable results to Deep Research while maintaining efficiency across various model sizes.
-Even models as small as Llama 8B yield satisfactory results, with inexpensive Nova Lite 1.0 producing superb outputs.
+Even models as small as Llama 8B yield satisfactory results, with inexpensive Nova Lite 1.0 already producing stellar outputs.

 ### Key Features
 - Iterative task decomposition and validation